Real Life Experiences - Real Life Benefits

 - Cool Works - Find a seasonal job or career in some of the greatest places on Earth.

-- The Public Relations Student Society of America has a searchable database of internship positions and permits you to post a resume.
+- The Public Relations Student Society of America - A searchable database of internship positions and permits you to post a resume.
 (You must be a member of PRSSA to access current internships.
 Non-members may still access a wide variety of career information, but cannot obtain information about current internships nor post a resume to the site.)

 - The Washington Center for Internships - Washington D.C.-based educational institution that promotes experiential educational opportunities in and around the Washington area.
 Paid and unpaid opportunities plus a limited number of competitive scholarships are available to NMU students wishing to take part in the NMU/Washington Center Internship Program.